dwhr-pi/piVPN/OpenVPNclient/Readme.md

 ## 5. Enable Auto-Connect at Boot

-To ensure the VPN connects automatically on boot, rename your '.ovpn' file to match this format:
+To ensure the VPN connects automatically on boot, rename your `.ovpn` file to match this format:

 ```
-sudo mv /etc/openvpn/your-config-file.ovpn /etc/openvpn/client.conf
+sudo mv /etc/openvpn/your-config-file.ovpn
+/etc/openvpn/client.conf
 ```

 Enable the OpenVPN service: